+Mr. PROM Visoth

-Mr. PROM Visoth, President & CEO
+President & CEO

 Khmer.
 Born January 11, 1975.
 He holds a Master of Business Administration majoring in Finance from the Charles Sturt University, Australia.
 He started working for ACLEDA Bank Plc. since June 1998 in various positions such as Accountant, Head of Credit Control Unit, Branch Manager, Legal Team Leader and Company Secretary, Senior Vice President & Head of Legal Division and Company Secretary and last position as Executive Vice President & Group Chief Legal Officer and Company Secretary.
-His other responsibilities within the group include being a member of the Board of Directors of ACLEDA Institute of Business and ACLEDA Securities Plc. and Chairman of the Board of Directors of ACLEDA-Jardines Educational Foundation (AJF).
-He is nominated as the Board of Directors of ACLEDA Securities Plc. in 2010 and as the President & CEO of ACLEDA Securities Plc. since November 1, 2017.
+His other responsibilities within the group include being a member of the Board of Directors of ACLEDA Institute of Business and ACLEDA Securities Plc.
+He is nominated as the President & CEO of ACLEDA Securities Plc. since November 1, 2017.

-(L to R) Mrs. Sar Sreypech, Mrs. Mao Phirak, Mr. Hor Simeth, Mr. Prom Visoth, Mrs. Phal Thyda, Mrs. Sem Leakhena, Mr. Youn Rady
+(L to R) Mrs. Mao Phirak, Mr. Prom Visoth, Mrs. Phal Thyda, Mrs.Ren Sopheary